Îles Saint-Marcouf: British occupation

+The islands served as a forward base for the blockade of Le Havre, a launching point for intercepting coastal shipping, and as a transit point for French émigrés.
+The British repelled a major attack on 7 May 1798 by French troops at the Battle of the Îles Saint-Marcouf, with the defenders suffered 5 casualties and the attackers 1,700.
 The islands almost made naval history in late 1800.
 On 12 September, Robert Fulton sailed his submarine Nautilus to Growan, near Isigny-sur-Mer, a small harbour near the islands.
 His objective was to use his submarine to attack the gunvessels protecting the islands.
 He made two attempts, but each time his targets sailed before he could reach them.
 Increasingly poor weather as winter approached prevented any further attempts.
 Although Fulton continued work on his concept, he never again threatened the islands.

 French control

 The British returned the islands to France under the terms of Article 3 of the 1802 Treaty of Amiens; the last British forces left the islands in May 1802.
 Napoleon ordered the islands fortified and the work began in 1803.
 The primary defences consisted of a fort on Île du Large, 170 meters in diameter.
 The main structure is a circular fort with a diameter of 53 meters, with 48 firing ports for cannon on two levels of 24 casemates each.
 This work was completed by 1812.
 There are seven underground chambers and a cistern.
 The fort could accommodate 500 troops.

 In 1840, a lighthouse was constructed within the fort.
 German forces destroyed it during World War II.

 Later construction, between 1860 and 1867, added a quay, a powder magazine, and a semaphore station, the whole encircled with moats carved into the rock.
 The total complex covers 2.5 hectares.
 The quay has since disappeared, reclaimed by the ocean.
 In 1871, 200 Communards from the Paris Commune were incarcerated here in deplorable conditions.

 On Île de Terre, the fortifications date to between 1849 and 1858.
 They consist of a shore battery and a guard house capable of housing some 60 troops.
 Neither island was attacked again until the 20th century.